Widget

 If you place the Widget HTML code into a new listing (and sometimes even a current listing), please understand that the Widget will remain automatically hidden for a time. eBay enables us to display the Watch Count after your item passes a certain "popularity threshold" (as defined by eBay, and subject to change) and so the Widget will remain hidden until that criteria is met.

-Usually this simply means that once your listing gets its first bid and/or Contact the Seller email, we can display the Watch Count -- and the Widget will almost immediately appear without any effort on your part, remaining present until listing end.
+Usually this simply means that once your listing gets its first bid or sale, we can then display the Watch Count — and the Widget will almost immediately appear without any effort on your part, remaining present until listing end.

-Also note that the Widget will not appear when it's placed outside of an eBay item description page (unless it's in Demo Mode).
-Nor will it work in an eBay Stores listing (sorry).
+Also note that the Widget will not appear when it's placed outside of an eBay item description page (unless it's in Demo Mode) — or when you're previewing/revising a listing before it goes live.

-There are also a few other, far less common, reasons why the Widget may occasionally hide itself.
+There are also a couple other, far less common, reasons why the Widget may occasionally hide itself.
 If you're stumped and would like a hand troubleshooting, feel free to drop us an email.

 Sometimes the Widget reveals embarrassingly low Watch Counts on my auctions.
 Can I hide it when that happens?